Leave site Skip to content

 Lighthouse Victim and Witness Care offer support and guidance to victims and witnesses of crime.
 We will stand alongside you while you navigate the criminal justice system and are here to help make sure your voice is heard.

-We understand the impact crime has on the victim, witness and those close to them.
-We know you may be feeling a range of emotions – angry, upset, frustration – which may change throughout the case.
+We understand the impact that crime can have on victims, witnesses, and those close to them.
+You may experience a range of emotions such as anger, upset, or frustration which may change as your case progresses.

-We are hear to listen to you, to guide you and to answer your questions.
+We are here to listen, guide you, and answer your questions.

 Who are we?

-We have offices across the Avon and Somerset area, meaning we can ensure that each victim receives the tailored support and service they need local to them.
+We have offices across the Avon and Somerset area, enabling us to provide tailored support to victims local to them.

-Lighthouse provides on-going support, updates and information to all victims and witnesses going through the court system in the Avon and Somerset area.
+Lighthouse provides ongoing support, updates, and information to all victims and witnesses going through the criminal court process in Avon and Somerset.

 We also offer an enhanced service to: